Needleworker's Club

 Individuals who are blind, vision-impared, learning-disabled or physically disabled are eligible to become listeners of the Radio Information Service, a radio broadcast of local, regional, and national publications that gives those unable to read printed material in a way to keep up with the news in their local community and the world.

-A service of the Tri-States Public Radio and the College of Fine Arts and Communication at Western Illinois University, the Radio Information Service was established in 1978 adn broadcasts 24 hours a day, seven days a week from the WIU campus.
+A service of the Tri-States Public Radio and the College of Fine Arts and Communication at Western Illinois University, the Radio Information Service was established in 1978 and broadcasts 24 hours a day, seven days a week from the WIU campus.

 Volunteers deliver daily new and information by reading everything from the Keokuk Daily Gate City to the Wall Street Journal.
 Evening broadcasts include an array of programming from dozens of publications such as Entertainment Weekly, AARP Magazine, Field & Stream, as well as novels and short stories.